Hamza12700/drash/README.md

 # Drash

-Drash is a nifty Command-Line Interface application which is a better alternative to the Linux `rm` command.
-It records the original path of the removed file, and puts it into a directory, making it easy to recovery them later if you accidentally deleted the wrong file.
+A simple Command-Line Interface app, a better alternative to the Linux `rm` command.
+It keeps track of the original file-path of the removed file, and puts it into a directory, making it easy to recovery them later if you accidentally deleted the wrong file.

 This same functionality is used by KDE, GNOME, and XFCE [freedesktop-trashcan](https://www.freedesktop.org/wiki/Specifications/trash-spec/).

-## Why?

-I was inspired by [trash-cli](https://github.com/andreafrancia/trash-cli), but I wanted to create something with more features that I would use.
-Drash aims to enhance the *trash-cli* experience with additional features like file searching and advance recovery capabilities.

 ## Installation: